HomePrimary CareDermatologyBlogContact

 Anti-Inflammatory Therapies

-Topical corticosteroids and calcineurin inhibitors to reduce inflammation and control symptoms.
+Topical corticosteroids and calcineurin inhibitors to reduce inflammation.

 Scalp treatment at Paradise Medical Center